mapeditor/tiled/docs/reference/scripting.rst

     Executes the first custom command with the given name, as if it was triggered manually.
 Works also with commands that are not currently enabled.

+.. _script-open:

+tiled.open(fileName : string) : :ref:`script-asset`
+    Requests to open the asset with the given file name.
+Returns a reference to the opened asset, or ``null`` in case there was a problem.

+.. _script-close:

+tiled.close(asset : :ref:`script-asset`) : bool
+    Closes the given asset without checking for unsaved changes (to confirm the loss of any unsaved changes, set ``activeAsset`` and trigger the "Close" action instead).

+.. _script-reload:

+tiled.reload(asset : :ref:`script-asset`) : :ref:`script-asset`
+    Reloads the given asset from disk, without checking for unsaved changes.
+    This invalidates the previous script reference to the asset, hence the new reference is returned for convenience.
+Returns ``null`` if reloading failed.

 tiled.alert(text : string [, title : string]) : void
     Shows a modal warning dialog to the user with the given text and optional title.